-If you want to use ASM feature of Oracle 10g or Oracle 11g R1, then configure the Oracle ASM using the Database Configuration Assistant.
+If you want to use the ASM feature of Oracle 11g R2 or 12c, then configure the Oracle ASM using the ASM Configuration Assistant.

 You need to configure the ASM only once, from the node on which you installed Oracle first.